Mrki111/LegalAdvisorChatbot/README.md

    - **Challenge**: Without a memory mechanism, the chatbot would forget prior user questions.
    - **Solution**: LangChain’s conversation memory is used.
 All user and AI responses are kept in a short buffer so the chatbot sees recent dialogue.

 2. **Storing Chat History Securely**
    - **Challenge**: Chat logs must be stored for auditing but might contain sensitive data.
    - **Solution**:
      - Messages are stored in PostgreSQL with basic authentication.
      - Encryption or secure hosting is recommended for production.

 3. **Deployment Complexity**
    - **Challenge**: Coordinating backend, frontend, and database can be difficult.
    - **Solution**: Docker Compose simplifies the setup and allows all components to run with a single command.

+4. **Connection Management**
+   - **Challenge**: Creating a new psycopg connection for every call to `get_session_history` can work in a demo environment, but leads to performance issues under load.
+   - **Solution**: FastAPI's [lifespan](https://fastapi.tiangolo.com/advanced/events/#lifespan-function) function is used to create a persistent PostgreSQL connection at app startup, stored in `app.state.sync_connection`.
+This connection is reused in every chat session.

+5. **Table Creation**
+   - **Challenge**: Creating the chat history table on every request wastes resources and could lead to race conditions.
+   - **Solution**: The required table schema is created once during the application's startup using `PostgresChatMessageHistory.create_tables()` inside the `lifespan` function.
+This ensures efficient resource usage and avoids redundant calls.
 ---

 ## Project Structure